 Driving the adoption of safer chemistry

 Collaboration with others in the industry is central to our shared progress.
 To this end, we have been working with other brands and stakeholders on a chemical screening project that uses a hazard-based approach to identify and substitute best-in-class or better alternatives.
-We have also been collaborating on the development of the ZDHC Gateway, a platform funded by C&A Foundation, which acts as a global database of green chemistry and wastewater testing results.
+Additionally, we continue collaborating on the development of the ZDHC Gateway, a platform funded by C&A Foundation, which acts as a global database of green chemistry and wastewater testing results.

-We completed our third hybrid Life Cycle Assessment (LCA) in 2017, gathering data on our carbon and water footprints from cradle to grave.
-We reduced our carbon footprint by 15% compared to 2016, driven by a reduction in the materials we used (despite selling more items in 2017) and by the sourcing of more sustainable materials.
+We completed our fourth hybrid LCA in 2018, gathering data on our carbon and water footprints from cradle to grave.
+We reduced our global carbon footprint by 14% compared to 2016, driven by a reduction in the materials we used (despite selling more items in 2018) and by the sourcing of more sustainable materials.

-To make further reductions, in 2017 we committed to new global 2025 goals to reduce water in the production of our raw materials by 30%, and to further reduce the water we use in stores, distribution centres and head offices by 10% (compared to 2012).
+To make further reductions, in 2017 we committed to new global 2025 goals to reduce water in the production of our raw materials by 30% (compared to 2016), and to further reduce the water we use in stores, distribution centres, and offices by 10% (compared to 2012).
 In 2018, we made progress towards these commitments.
 For instance, we saved 1 billion cubic meters (m3) of water – the equivalent of 400,000 Olympic-sized swimming pools — through more sustainable agriculture and apparel production in our supply chain.
 However, as of this report publication, we are still analysing the data for C&A Europe, our largest region.
 Results will be updated once progress has been analysed.

 Towards zero waste

-In 2017, C&A committed to sending zero waste to landfill from C&A stores, distribution centres and head offices by 2025.
-With products such as our GOLD level Cradle-to-Cradle CertifiedTM collection developed in 2017, we’re also one step closer to our goal of circular fashion.
+In 2017, C&A committed to sending zero waste to landfill from C&A stores, distribution centres, and offices by 2025.
+With products such as our gold level Cradle to Cradle CertifiedTM collection developed in 2017 and expanded in 2018, we’re also one step closer to our goal of circular fashion.
 We recognise that zero waste is an ambitious and difficult aspiration.
 At the same time, we are committed to building the foundation for minimising waste production — and helping our customers do the same — so that we can eventually meet our goal.

 Zero Discharge of Hazardous Chemicals, Sustainable Apparel Coalition, C&A Foundation, World Resources Institute, Aligned Incentives, IPE, Greenpeace, China National Textile and Apparel Council (CNTAC), Fashion for Good, Solidaridad, Partnership for Sustainable Textiles, Dutch Covenant for Sustainable Apparel and Textile